learn-co-curriculum/swift-Firebase-tutorial/Pods/FacebookCore/README.md

 ## Getting Started

 - **[CocoaPods](https://cocoapods.org)**
+    - Make sure you are running the latest version of CocoaPods by running:
+      ```bash
+      gem install cocoapods
+      # (or if the above fails)
+      sudo gem install cocoapods
+      ```
+      _We support any version of CocoaPods 1.0.1 or later._

+    - Update your local specs repo by running:
+      ```bash
+      pod repo update
+      ```
+      _This step is optional, if you updated the specs repo recently._

-    - Add the following line to your Podfile:
+    - Add the following lines to your Podfile:

       ```ruby
       pod 'FacebookCore'